How Trust Distributions Are Taxed in the UK

 When trustees distribute income from a discretionary trust, they’ve already paid tax at 45% (or 39.35% on dividend income).
 The beneficiary then reports the gross income on their return and receives credit for the tax already paid.
 The final tax liability depends on the beneficiary’s personal marginal rate:

-A non-taxpayer (income within the personal allowance of £12,570) can reclaim the full 45% — effectively receiving the distribution tax-free.
+A non-taxpayer (income within the personal allowance of £12,570) can reclaim the full 45% — effectively receiving the distribution outside the scope of IHT.
 A basic-rate taxpayer (20%) can reclaim the 25% difference between the trust rate and their personal rate.
 A higher-rate taxpayer (40%) can reclaim 5%.
 An additional-rate taxpayer (45%) has no further tax to pay and nothing to reclaim — the trust has already paid at their rate.

 This mechanism is one of the reasons discretionary trusts can be genuinely tax-efficient when beneficiaries are on lower tax rates than the trust itself.
 Planning distributions carefully — for example, distributing to adult children who are basic-rate taxpayers rather than accumulating income within the trust — can result in meaningful tax savings for the family as a whole.